Gabriel2409/obsidian_notes/Load balancer.md

 - Flexible: can use application data to decide where to forward: can involve contents of the header, message, and cookies
 - slower:  terminates network traffic, reads the message, makes a load-balancing decision, then opens a connection to the selected server

+An application gateway is a layer 7 LB